schmouk/PyRandLib/README.md

 ### Cwg128  -  minimum 2^135 period

 **Cwg128** implements the full 128 bits version of the Collatz-Weyl Generator algorithm: computations are done on 128-bits, the output generated value is coded on 128-bits also.
 It provides a medium period which is at minimum 2^135 (i.e. about 4.36e+40), short computation time and a four 128-bits integers internal state (x, a, weyl, s).
-The internal state is defined by 64-bits control values x, a, weyl and s.

 This version of the CGW algorithm evaluates pseudo-random suites *output(i)* as the combination of the next instructions applied to *state(i-1)*:

     a(i)      = a(i-1) + x(i-1)
     weyl(i)   = weyl(i-1) + s  // s is constant over time and must be odd, this is the value to modify to get multi-streams x(i)      = ((x(i-1) >> 1) * ((a(i)) | 1)) ^ (weyl(i)))
-    output(i) = a(i) >> 96 ^ x(i)
+    output(i) = (a(i) >> 96) ^ x(i)

 See Cwg64 for a (minimum) 2^70 period (i.e. about 1.18e+21) and four 64-bits integers internal state.
 See Cwg128_64 for a (minimum) 2^71 period (i.e. about 2.36e+21) and one 128-bits plus three 64-bits integers internal state.